Skip to main content

 Use this as a verification pass, not a box-ticking exercise.

-Keep the notes as placeholders until you verify the current requirement for the transaction and jurisdiction involved.
+Keep unresolved notes marked pending until you confirm the current requirement for the transaction and jurisdiction involved.

 Free tiers can be enough for occasional signing, but they stop being practical when you need stronger controls or more throughput.
 Upgrade when missing features would weaken your evidence, slow execution, or force rework.